 Managing Diabetes in Nursing and Care Homes

-Providing quality diabetes care in a long-term care facility is a very serious aspect of a resident’s care plan.
-Poor diabetic care of elderly patients in nursing homes can sadly result in avoidable complications and even wrongful death.
+Poor diabetic care of elderly patients in assisted living facilities can sadly result in avoidable complications and even wrongful death.

 - Cardiovascular disease